 What’s different this time around?

-This request was similar – but not identical – to the highly-conditioned permit for imidacloprid issued to WGHOGA in 2015.
+This request was similar — but not identical — to the highly-conditioned permit for imidacloprid issued to WGHOGA in 2015.
 The 2015 permit was cancelled at the growers’ request and never used.
-There are key difference today versus when we permitted imidacloprid in 2015.
-As part of the environmental review process for the current application, we have considered and evaluated new research and analyses that were not available during the previous environmental review.
+There are key differences today versus when we permitted imidacloprid in 2015.
+As part of the environmental review process for the current application, we considered and evaluated new research and analyses that were not available during the previous environmental review.

 Imidacloprid is a neonicotinoid pesticide.
 The body of science around neonicotinoids is rapidly expanding because of national and international concerns surrounding their use and environmental impacts.
 New research points to greater impacts in land and water ecosystems than previously known.

 Best available science